 Music is a form of personal expression and, with that, it also becomes a marker in time.
 Maybe it’s songs that represent ourselves, summing up a period where we experimented with a specific identity, or maybe it’s ones that encapsulate another person, a place, or memory.
 Whatever the significance of a particular song or style of music, its composition becomes key.
 Each instrument, beat, and change in rhythm is like a fragment of that time- on their own meaning one thing but merged together conjure up a charm.

-A funky, groovy burst of bright energies, “Nerve” is the brand new release from Canadian pop singer Nikki Yanofsky and the latest in a string of singles off her upcoming third studio album, Black Sheep.
+A funky, groovy burst of bright energies, “Nerve” is the brand new release from Canadian pop singer Nikki Yanofsky and the latest in a string of singles off her upcoming third studio album, Turn Down The Sound.
 Released March 20 via eOne Music, it was inspired by the artist’s producer Rod Temperton, who passed away in 2016.
 Temperton was a prominent force from the late ’70s into the ‘80s.
 He wrote hits such as “Boogie Nights”, “Give Me The Night”, and “Thriller”, all of which can be felt in “Nerve” in the form of a sassy groove that penetrates throughout and staccato vocals bouncing along the verses.
 But in recent years, he worked closely with Yanofsky, helping evolve her musical direction as a friend and mentor.

 The song itself is feel-good in its familiarity.
 It glistens with disco nostalgia but, for Yanofksy, it signifies independence and the current chapter in her life.
 When she entered the music scene, she was twelve years old- performing at the Montreal International Jazz Festival in front of an audience of rounded jazz enthusiasts.
 At the 2010 Olympics, age 16, she performed the theme song ‘I believe’ at the opening and closing ceremony and has since worked closely with musical greats such as Quincy Jones.